RussellHankins/websocket-chat-server/README.md

 			bit 4 = Will this chatroom be deleted when everybody leaves.
 		people_count is the number of people currently in the chatroom. chatroomwasdeleted(messageid,chatroomid)
 		A chatroom was just deleted.
-	error(message,messageid)
+	data(messageid,data_length,data)
+	    A data message is how data is returned from a file. data can be text or binary. error(message,messageid)
 		The message had an error.
 	error(message)